Clients & Policies

 Matching

 Client selectors must not overlap, so each source IP maps to at most one non-fallback client.
-If no selector matches, the fallback client is used.
+If nothing matches, ExfilGuard uses the fallback client.

 Validation Rules